Skip to main content

 Health-contingent programs, however, operate under a more complex set of rules.
 Because they differentiate among employees based on a health factor, they must adhere to a series of strict criteria to remain compliant with the law.

 These programs must be “reasonably designed to promote health or prevent disease.”
-This means the program cannot be overly burdensome, and it must provide a for individuals for whom it is medically inadvisable or unreasonably difficult to meet the primary standard.
+This means the program cannot be overly burdensome, and it must provide a reasonable alternative standard for individuals for whom it is medically inadvisable or unreasonably difficult to meet the primary standard.
 For instance, if a program rewards employees for achieving a certain BMI, it must offer an alternative, such as completing an educational program, for an individual whose medical condition makes achieving that BMI unsafe or unrealistic.

 The Incentive Structure and Its Hormonal Implications